Remember the classic saying, “All work and no play makes Jack a dull boy”?

 What Is Gamification in the Workplace?

-Gamification in the workplace is the technique of incorporating game mechanics, especially in employee training.
+Gamification in the workplace is the technique of incorporating game mechanics, especially in online employee training.
 Like actual games, it employs challenges, rewards, and recognition to keep learners engaged with training content.
 When applied in a non-game context like this, gamification can make online learning more enjoyable for learners.

 Psychologically, gamification puts participants in a competitive mindset to pursue certain learning goals with their peers and do their best to emerge victorious.